nix24/todoAppMobile/README.md

 ### Prerequisites

 Before you begin, ensure you have the latest version of Node.js and npm installed on your machine.
-You also need to install Expo CLI to run the project. (this app was created with **npx create-expo-app** )
+You also need to install Expo go on your mobile device or use a phone emulator to run the project.
+(this app was created with **npx create-expo-app** )

 ### Installation